httpie/cli/README.rst

 ``default_options``           An ``Array`` (by default empty) of options
                               that should be applied to every request.
+                              For instance, you can use this option to change the default style and output options:
+                              ``"default_options": ["--style=fruity", "--body"]``
 =========================     =================================================

 The default location is ``~/.httpie/config.json``